bartificer/programming-by-stealth/docs/pbs56.md

 ## Final Thoughts

-We’ve now covered two of Bootstrap’s four aspects — the utility classes, and the content classes.
+We’ve now covered two of Bootstrap’s four aspects — the utility classes and the content classes.
 Next we’ll move on to the layout classes.
-Bootstrap’s layout engine is very powerful, and it has a lot of features, so unsurprisingly, it will take us a few instalments to make our way through it.
+Bootstrap’s layout engine is very powerful, and it has a lot of features.
+So unsurprisingly, it will take us a few instalments to make our way through it.
 When we’re done we’ll be able to lay out our pages just the way we want, and in such a way that they’ll look great on any screen.
 Bootstrap doesn’t just do layouts, it does responsive layouts!